ignius299792458/java-reflection/annotation-reflection/annotation/3_Custom_annotation.md

 1. **Repeatable annotations**: Same annotation multiple times on one element
 2. **Inheritance**: Whether annotations are passed to subclasses
 3. **Type annotations**: Annotations on any use of a type (Java 8+)

-That's custom annotations in Java!
-They're a powerful way to extend Java's capabilities without changing its core language.